carrot/charge/README.md

 $ charge /path/to/project # starts a server at the provided path
 ```

 Since charge has the ability to take a lot of options, it might be best to utilize the [configuration file option](#options) when running from the command line.
+It is not possible to configure each option through command line flags, so if you do want to load extra config, this is the only way to do it.
+Note that if you have an auto-loaded config file (`charge.json`, `superstatic.json`, or `divshot.json`), you do not need to pass a config file option, it will be auto-loaded as expected.

 Charge, of course, also plays nicely with [Foreman](https://github.com/ddollar/foreman) (and it's equivalents).
 For example, your `Procfile` might look something like this:

 ```
 # Procfile
-web:   charge public -c server.json
+web:   charge public -c config.json
 redis: redis-server
 ```

 ##### CLI Options

 ```
---config, -c: path to a configuration file
---port, -p: port to start the server on, default 1111
+--config, -c: path to a custom configuration file --port, -p: port to start the server on, default 1111
 ```